samaradw/pin7/.github/steps/2-pin-discussion.md

 1. Go to your [Discussions tab](../../discussions).
 2. Click into the Discussion you just created.
-3. In the top right panel, look for the **“Pin Discussion to…”** option.
+3. In the top right panel, look for the **Pin Discussion to…** option.
 4. Click it.
 If successful, your Discussion will now show a 📌 **Pinned** label.

 Once pinned, wait about 20 seconds and refresh this page to unlock the next step!